Bai756/typing-game/README.md

 # Typing game
 This is a typing speed and accuracy game remake using tkinter windows.
 There are 4 gamemodes: 15 words, 30 words, 10 seconds, and 30 seconds.
+There is now instant feedback, so the letters turn green or red if you get it right or wrong.
+Also, only two lines of words, 10 words on each line, is shown at a time.
 To run it, install dependencies and run type.py.

 ## Auto